On page 62 of I Am a Church Member, Thom Rainer writes,

 I Will Lead My Family to be Healthy Church Members

 Chapter 5 is an odd but necessary journey, as was the fifth sermon in this series.
 It’s a journey from hypocritical judgment to unconditional love.
 It’s a journey we must make not just for ourselves, but for our families, and our church.
 Healthy church members offer unconditional love to each other.
-That requires the removal of many logs.
+That requires the removal of many logs an the use of all the activities and opportunities among the church, such as the NGO travel options for a humanitarian travel.

 We were blessed with a baptism in our church the day I preached this message.
 The baptism was the perfect cap to a message about leading our families, as it came as a result of one family’s growing commitment to Jesus and his church.
 I couldn’t have asked for a more perfect illustration to go with the sermon!